liweinan/ocp-aws-vpc-ipi-examples/README-bastion.md

 ./connect-bastion.sh --copy-kubeconfig --setup-environment
 ```

 See [Bastion Connection Guide](README-connect-bastion.md) for detailed usage.

+## 💡 Performance Recommendations

+### Instance Type Selection
+- Use `t3.large` for development environments (recommended)
+- Use `t3.xlarge` for production workloads
+- Use `t3.2xlarge` for heavy cluster management tasks